 'Jellybeans' From Torrington

 The story of Vito's began during the Great Depression with four friends coming of age in a Connecticut factory town.
-The Santoro brothers -- Jimmy (1919-1971) and Vito (1921-2000) -- and their pals Charlie Puzzo (1922-2015) and Johnny Grieco (1920-1989) were street-smart boys and fine athletes on the playfields of Torrington, some 120 miles from New York City.
+The Santoro brothers -- Jimmy (1919-1971) and Vito (1921-2000) -- and their pals Charlie Puzzo (1922-2015) and Johnny Grieco (1920-1989) were street-smart boys and fine athletes on the playfields of Torrington, 120 miles from New York City.
 "They were typical youngsters in a predominantly Italian community, tough kids who served as altar boys on Sunday, then shot craps after Mass in a nearby alley.
 Later, many of these same youngsters quit school to get a job in one of the big foundries or rolling mills of Torrington" ("Old Gang ...").
-Snappy dressers in their late teens, the young men called themselves "jellybeans" and tore it up on the dance floor -- Puzzo even won the state jitterbug championship one year.
+Snappy dressers in their teens, the young men called themselves "jellybeans" and tore it up on the dance floor -- Puzzo even won the state jitterbug championship one year.

 The Torrington jellybeans scattered with the onset of World War II.
 Jimmy, Vito, and Johnny Grieco served in the Pacific theater and either passed through Seattle or were stationed nearby at various times during the war.
 "None of us had ever heard of Seattle," Jimmy recalled.
 "We decided we liked the place and might come back" ("Old Gang ...").
 They came back in force.
 By 1947, Grieco and the Santoro brothers were living in Seattle and working as bartenders.
 Jimmy encouraged Puzzo to join them from Torrington a year later.
 In 1949, a younger Santoro sibling, 19-year-old Danny, came out to play football for the University of Washington.